DCMLab/standards/docs/source/workflow/workflow.rst

    :local:

 .. note:: It is of utmost importance that annotators have a basic understanding of version control and branching via Git before they get familiar with the DCML annotation workflow.
-The :ref:`Quick reference <git-intro>` below contains the bare minimum of what annotators need to know, but if you're completely new to Git, please make sure to read, watch, or do a couple of tutorials online.
+Our :ref:`Quick reference <git-intro>` contains the bare minimum of what annotators need to know, but if you're completely new to Git, please make sure to read, watch, or do a couple of tutorials online.